 Buying antique silver can be a very good investment.
-If you are able clean and maintain the piece then silverware can remain in good condition, and thus retain or even enhance its value.
-As well as silverware being a great investment, it can also be appealing simply due to its ‘art’; the beauty, craftsmanship and interesting provenance.
-In my eyes, buying silver should involve both with equal standing.
+If you can clean and maintain the piece, then silverware can remain in good condition, and thus retain or even enhance its value.
+As well as silverware being a great investment, it can also be appealing simply due to its aesthetic, craftsmanship and interesting provenance.
+In my eyes, you should consider all of these factors when investing in silverware.

 For most people, it is easy to observe a piece of silverware and decide if you like its look, or not (as the case may be).
 Perhaps it is a certain era, style, or design that you recognise in a piece that really appeals to you.
 Whatever it may be, this certain something will help narrow your search.

-If you are new to buying silverware it may help to research a range of styles to assess what styles are available.
-Inevitably, there will be certain companies who specialise in different types of silverware, so again knowing what you are looking for will help enormously in reducing the search.
+If you are new to buying silverware it may help to research a range of styles to assess what’s available.
+Inevitably, there will be certain companies who specialise in different types of silverware.
+So, knowing what you are looking for will help enormously in reducing the search.

 The most attractive pieces are the ones that have no signs of damage or repair work.
 Of course, depending on the age of the piece this is sometimes unavoidable.
 There are weak points in a piece of silver that are susceptible to damage with prolonged use.
 The places to check for wear are spouts, rims, feet and joints with handles.